How to Use and Edit Field Mappings

 - The order in which the fields appear (and whether or not they appear at all).

-- Whether or not the field is required to complete.
+- Whether the field is required or optional.

-- If the field is a drop-down or picker, the values that appear within that field, if there is a default value, and how many values a user can select at once.
+- If the field is a drop-down or picker: the values that appear within that field, whether there is a default value, and how many values a user can select at once.

 How to Edit Field Mappings